 For each unit of blood that you donate during the semester, you will receive five extra credit points.
 United Blood Services is located on Commerce Dr. close to the postal annex, Sam's Club, etc. After you have made your donation, please show your donation card to the instructor to receive credit.
 Plasma does not count and a donation of a double unit of red blood cells does not count as two donations.
 Sorry.
 You can also get credit for getting someone else related to you to donate blood.
 Please bring their donation card to show that a donation was made.
-All extra credit needs to be submitted by May 8.
+All extra credit needs to be submitted by May 7.
 There may be additional opportunities for extra credit during the semester.
-You will be limited to a total of 28 extra credits points for the semester from all sources.
+For example, I often give extra credit for completing a student course evaluation.
+In addition, if you have exceeded the maximum allowed number of course points, your excess course points will count towards your extra credit total.
+You will be limited to a total of 29 extra credits points for the semester from all sources.